Exclusive: Iran flouts U.N. sanctions, sends arms to Syria: panel

 Iran rejects allegations by Western nations and their allies that it is secretly developing the capability to produce nuclear weapons.
 It has refused to suspend its enrichment program as demanded by the Security Council despite being hit with increasingly draconian U.N. and various national sanctions.

+The report said Iran has been trying to circumvent U.N. and other unilateral sanctions on financial firms by using correspondence banking relationships with institutions not under sanctions, and appears to be relying on Iranians abroad to carry out such transfers.
+Transfer traffic has risen sharply, it said.

+The panel said it had received information about a small firm set up abroad by an Iranian national that was involved in funds transfers to various recipients worldwide.
+The firm, which the report did not identify, had processed transfers amounting to some $11 billion over an 18-month period, it said.

-The report talked at length about Islamic Republic of Iran Shipping Lines, known as IRISL.
+The report discussed at length the Islamic Republic of Iran Shipping Lines, known as IRISL.
 While IRISL itself is not formally under U.N. sanctions, three of its subsidiaries are, and the council has warned U.N. member states to be vigilant regarding potential sanctions violations by IRISL.

 The panel report said that Irano Hind Shipping Company, one of the IRISL subsidiaries subject to sanctions, continues to operate vessels.
 IRISL is a difficult company to monitor because it is constantly changing the ownership, names and national flags of its ships, the report said.